Where Can You Put Your Logo?

 Most of the people, machines, tools, and software that creates the list of products and web graphics discussed earlier in this article are often unique to the industry.
 A machine that prints your logo onto the barrel of a pen at a one-half-inch scale is different than the sewing machine that embroiders your logo onto a shirt.

 By having quality vector artwork, you’re setting all your future vendors up for success, and potentially saving you money by doing it right the first time.
 Vendors usually charge a fee to fix bad or low-quality files given to them.
+They will certainly charge you to take your low-resolution JPEG and rebuild it in vector art (or to fit the format of their machines).

 Promotional Advertising & Marketing Materials